canada-ca/open-standards-normes-ouvertes/en/open-standards.md

 ### 3. Due Process

 Decisions are made with impartiality with equity and fairness among participants, where no one party dominates the development of an Open Standard.
-Any and all impacted or interested parties in Standard are able to contribute to the development of it and feedback is gathered from as broad as possible.
+Any and all impacted or interested parties in Standard are able to contribute to the development of it and feedback is gathered as broadly as possible.

 ### 4. Collaboration